victorjoh/needle-in-a-haystack/README.md

 ```
 then the output will be `found 2`.

-To run the program, first install dotnet.
+To run the program, first install `dotnet`.
 This is how I did it on Fedora:
 ```
 sudo dnf copr enable @dotnet-sig/dotnet sudo dnf install dotnet